 Greenhill House is thought to have been built around the beginning of the 19th century.
 The 1784 map certainly shows some buildings on the later site of Greenhill House.
-In 1784 the proprietor was Mrs Smith, but it belonged to St John’s Hospital in Bath who stated that the hereditaments had from time immemorial formed part of the ancient possession of the hospital.
+In 1784 the proprietor in possession was Mrs Smith, but St John’s Hospital in Bath is described as The Lord of the Fee, a term that dates back to the feudal system.
+The land on which Greenhill House stands had from time immemorial formed part of the ancient possession of the hospital.

 Mrs Mary Smith was in fact Mary Barnes Palmer who was part of the Samborne-Palmer family and the landed elite in Timsbury.
 She married Bartholomew Smith in 1769.
 Their grandson Bartholomew Smith was living in the house in 1839.
 The Smith family lived in the house for many years.
 In the 1851 census the property was described as a dwelling house and office, lawn and walled garden amounting to 3 acres, 1 rood and 27 perches.